How we're current.

 behalf of Iowa Power & Light (Alliant).
 IP&L built a high line (transmission line) from Cedar Rapids to serve the Traer load and abandoned the generation equipment.
 Power outages were frequent with one outage lasting 4 days.

 On November 27, 1920, a municipal electric utility was established when the system was purchased from Iowa Power & Light for around $30,000.
 Two new steam driven generators were installed with a capacity of 175 kW each.
 Several improvements and additions to generation capacity were made over the next 30 years.

-In 1950, construction of a new 1000 kW steam turbine‐generator and light plant was completed.
-A connection to the transmission system was re‐established to provide stand‐by power when the turbine and generator were out of service for cleaning.
+In 1950, the construction of a new 1000 kW steam turbine‐generator and the light plant was completed.
+A connection to the transmission system was re‐established to provide standby power when the turbine and generator were out of service for cleaning.